 In Batman Beyond, Mr. Freeze, having returned to his villainous ways following an attempted return to a normal life, lets himself be killed by an explosion rather than be saved by Batman.
 He had already been pretty badly injured by Blight, but his choice was more out of despair than any sense of inevitability.
-When Batman screams at him to run, telling him he'll be killed, Freeze tells him, "Trust me, you're the only one who cares."
+When Batman screams at him to run, telling him he'll be killed, Freeze tells him, "Believe me, you're the only one who cares."

-In an episode of American Dad!, one of Francine's friends sinks into a deep depression and Roger (disguised as a psychologist) offers this "helpful" advice: "You should totally kill yourself."
+In an episode, one of Francine's friends sinks into a deep depression and Roger (disguised as a psychologist) offers this "helpful" advice: "You should totally kill yourself."

 In yet another episode, this is actually Played for Laughs, believe it or not; Stan gets a call from Steve's principal.
 He immediately jumps to the wrong conclusion:

 Stan: "Oh, god, it's the gay call!
 I've been dreading this for years!" (begins powering an entire bottle of pills) "...Oh, he's just barricaded himself in your office and won't leave?" (his mouth begins to froth; he glances offscreen) "Dave!
 Antidote!"

 In a season 8 episode he actually goes through with it, shooting himself in the head with an antique revolver.
-Fortunately for Stan and others, the episode isn't canon.
+Fortunately for Stan and others, the episode isn't canon, it's actually a play being performed by the cast in-universe (apparently written by one of the staff writers on a massive cocaine bender before he O'D'd.
+He actually wrote 12 more, but apparently Patrick Stewart ate them all in a fit of jealousy).

 In another season 8 episode ("The Adventures of Twill Ongenbone and His Boy Jabari"), Steve's teacher Mr. Brink decides to jump out of the window after hearing one of Stan's monologues about wanting to kill himself.

-The Simpsons sometimes has the bartender Moe attempt suicide.
+A Running Gag is that the bartender Moe frequently attempts suicide.
 It's his holiday tradition.
 He's usually accidentally saved.

 Frank Grimes, sadly, wasn't so lucky.
 Although with Frank it wasn't so much "driven to suicide" as "driven stark raving bonkers and unable to recognize that yes, electricity does kill you if you approach it the wrong way".